palpratik56/Churn-Modelling/README.md

 - **Is Active Member**
 - **Exited (Target variable indicating churn)**

-The dataset can be found [here](https://www.kaggle.com/shubhendra247/customer-churn-prediction).
+The dataset is attached in the csv file

 ## Model Development